Policies & Usage guidelines

 2. You are not allowed to use the cluster for reasons unrelated to your studies and research.

 3. If your jobs are destructive to other users’ jobs or are threatening cluster integrity, your jobs might be canceled.
 You have the responsibility at all times to avoid behavior which interferes negatively with other users’ cluster usage.
-See Regulations.
+See Consequences of irresponsible usage.

 4. If the destructive behavior of your jobs does not change over time or you are unresponsive to e-mails from system admins requesting information or requiring immediate action regarding your cluster use, you might receive a ban from the cluster.
-See Regulations.
+See Consequences of irresponsible usage.

 1. Your jobs might be canceled if: